Home / Daphne Jackson Fellowships

 MRS sponsored Daphne Jackson Fellowships provide two or three year part time fellowships for scientists wishing to return to medical research after a career break of two years or more.
 The Fellowships must be undertaken at a Scottish university and involve a challenging research project that addresses a question of relevance to human health or disease.
 There is no restriction on the specific discipline of the research and Fellows benefit from an individually tailored retraining programme throughout the course of their Fellowship.

-Up to three MRS sponsored Daphne Jackson Fellowships are available per year and provide a Fellowship salary paid on the University pay scale; £5,000 consumables per annum; and £1,500 extraordinary expenses (for courses, attendance at conferences, training and equipment).
+Up to two MRS sponsored Daphne Jackson Fellowships are available per year and provide a Fellowship salary paid on the University pay scale; £5,000 consumables per annum; and £1,500 extraordinary expenses (for courses, attendance at conferences, training and equipment).
 The University hosting the Fellowship will be the employer and will set the salary: its value will depend on the host University and the Fellow’s experience, but is expected to be on the postdoctoral salary scale (between National spine points 29 and 34).
-Further details are available at ‘Funding your Fellowship’.

 Candidates will be required to develop their proposal and identify a host University and supervisor, but these details are not required at the initial application stage.